ovhlabs/knowledge-base/en/_posts/2014-12-19-how-to-put-object-storage-behind-your-domain-name.md

     _swift-remap IN TXT web.auth-1337.storage.bhs-1.runabove.io.

-Last step to use TXT records it adding a A record that matches RunAbove IP, you can get them with:
+Last step to use TXT records is adding a A record for your (sub)domain that matches RunAbove Object Storage IP, you can get them with:

     dig storage.sbg-1.runabove.io
     dig storage.bhs-1.runabove.io